lc-soft/LCUI/README.md

 There are many ways to [contribute](CONTRIBUTING.md) to LCUI.

 - [Submit bugs](https://github.com/lc-soft/LCUI/issues) and help us verify fixes as they are checked in.
+- [Search for FIXME comments](https://github.com/lc-soft/LCUI/search?l=C&q=FIXME) in the source code and try to fix them.
 - Fund to you interested issue on [IssueHunt](https://issuehunt.io/r/lc-soft/LCUI) to attract other developers to contribute.
 - Support this project on [OpenCollective](https://opencollective.com/LCUI).
 - Review the [source code changes](https://github.com/lc-soft/LCUI/pulls).